RFCNLP/RFCNLP/tutorials/attacker.synthesis.md

 * If the candidate is confirmed, you see a line like `[ comparing to promela-models/TCP/Canonical-Test/Canonical-TCP-test.pml ]` which says Canonical program it was confirmed against, and then a line saying which property it was confirmed against.

 So, the snippet above communicates that attacker 0, when modified to support partial FSMs, is indeed confirmed using the Canonical TCP Promela program and the correctness property `phi2`.
+These are the results we report in Table V of our paper.